biocro/biocro/documentation/contribution_guidelines.md

 * The most important aspect of formatting is that the code is easy to understand.
 Below are unenforced preferences.
 * Regarding formatting (but not aspects of design), something similar to the [Google C++ style guide](https://google.github.io/styleguide/cppguide.html) is preferred (with some differences; see [.clang-format](../.clang-format) for differences), except in cases where the code has been formatted in a more readable way, such as when aligning parts in a table.
 The program [clang-format](https://clang.llvm.org/docs/ClangFormat.html), using the [.clang-format](../.clang-format) file provided in the base directory of BioCro, produces code with the preferred formatting. **Do not apply clang-format to the all files indiscriminately**, as that will ruin manually aligned tables.
  * One can install clang-format on Ubunutu using `sudo apt install clang-format` and on MacOS through Homebrew.
+ * On Windows, MacOS, or Linux, the Codelite IDE includes clang-format and provides an easy way to use it.
+First go to Plugins -> Source Code Formatter -> Options.
+In the C++ tab, select `use .clang-format file`.
+Now press `Ctrl-I` or click Plugins -> Source Code Formatter -> Format Current Source to format a file.
  * Files can be formatted using `clang-format file_name > new_file` or edited in place using `clang-format -i file_name`.
 * The C++ guidelines offer some advice about [formatting conventions](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#S-naming) that are informative, particulary regarding the use of code comments, but that are not enforced here.
 * Prefer `underscores_in_identifiers` not `CamelCaseInIdentifiers` and, in R, not `dots.in.identifiers`.